Topic: mcp server error handling security

 });

-PostgreSQL driver errors are notoriously information-rich.
-A unique constraint violation on the users.email column produces: duplicate key value violates unique constraint "users_email_key".
-That single error reveals the table name, column name, and constraint naming convention.
-Returning it to the LLM is equivalent to providing a partial schema dump on every failed insert.
+PostgreSQL driver errors are exceptionally information-rich.
+A unique constraint violation on users.email produces: duplicate key value violates unique constraint "users_email_key".
+That single string reveals the table name (users), the column name (email), and the constraint naming convention of your database schema.
+A foreign key violation reveals two table names and the relationship between them.
+A check constraint error reveals a column name and the constraint expression.
+Returning any of these to the LLM is equivalent to delivering a partial schema dump on every failed write operation.
+The same applies to Prisma and Sequelize — their error messages include model names, field names, and query fragments.

 import { Pool } from 'pg';